RichardOtter/RichardOtter.github.io/SourceTemplate/ST_info_US_Fed_Census.md

 ## Template details

-These contain the template name, an optional description , and the sentences to be used to form the footnotes. etc.
+These contain the template name, an optional description , the filed names, hints,  and the sentences to be used to form the footnotes. etc.

 ```text
 Source Template= _Census: 1850-1950 US Federal -L (by site-year-state)